gurkiratb03/gurkiratb03/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Software Engineering at Lassonde School of Engineering - York University.
-- 💼 &nbsp; Eagerly Seeking SWE Internships for Winter 2024!
+- 💼 &nbsp; Eagerly Seeking SWE Internships for Summer 2024!
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.